Tur\'an Problems for Mixed Graphs: Introduction

 \begin{theorem}[Erd\H os-Stone-Simonovits, 1946~\cite{erdos_simonovits_1966, erdos_stone_1946}] Let $\upchi(F)$ denote the \emph{chromatic number} of $F$, the minimum number of colors required in a proper vertex-coloring of $F$ (where no two adjacent vertices have the same color).
 Then, we have that

 \end{theorem}

-The above theorem asymptotically resolves Tur\'an's problem whenever $F$ is not bipartite (i.e. $\upchi(F) > 2$).
+The above theorem asymptotically resolves Tur\'an's problem whenever $F$ is not bipartite (i.e., $\upchi(F) > 2$).
 The case of bipartite $F$ is still widely open and a very active area of research.
-K\"ov\'ari-S\'os-Tur\'an \cite{Kovari1954} gave a general upper bound that is believed to be tight for complete bipartite graphs $K_{s, t}$; this is known for $K_{2,2}, K_{3,3}$ \cite{bipartite-survey} and was recently shown to be tight when $t$ is sufficiently large relative to $s$ in breakthrough work leveraging randomized algebraic constructions \cite{bukh_bipartite}; see \cite{bipartite-survey} for a comprehensive survey of bipartite Tur\'an results.
+K\"ov\'ari-S\'os-Tur\'an \cite{Kovari1954} gave a general upper bound that is believed to be tight for complete bipartite graphs $K_{s, t}$; the bound is known to be tight for $K_{2,2}, K_{3,3}$ \cite{bipartite-survey} and was recently shown to be tight when $t$ is sufficiently large relative to $s$ in breakthrough work leveraging randomized algebraic constructions \cite{bukh_bipartite}; see \cite{bipartite-survey} for a comprehensive survey of bipartite Tur\'an results.

 Motivated by this line of inquiry, a more general, fundamental family of questions in extremal combinatorics are the so-called \emph{Tur\'an-type questions}, which seek to understand how large a graph-like object can be when we forbid certain substructures from appearing.
 Perhaps the most well-known such question is the hypergraph Tur\'an problem, a rich and fertile area of research which has attracted much attention and where even very simple-seeming questions are wide open; see \cite{keevash} for a survey of such extremal hypergraph results.
 Other Tur\'an-type problems of substantial interest include the rainbow Tur\'an problem (on edge-colored graphs) \cite{rainbow-turan} and the directed-graph Tur\'an problem \cite{brown_erdos_simonovits}.